Shopping Online with Gift Cards

 The shops and stores love gift cards to pieces because they make money when the card is sold and only about 40% of recipients actually spend them.

-Gift-card givers are falling in love with them too.
 Gift cards are easier to wrap than many odd and practical gifts.
 Oh the convenience!
-Here's a site showing a long list of possible brands for shopping online with gift cards.
+Here's a page showing a long list of possible brands for shopping online with gift cards.

-May people like getting them because they can shop for exactly the item they want.
-And wait for the sales so the gift will stretch farther.
-So they don't wait for a gift of a gift card, they buy them for themselves!
+Many people like getting them because they can shop for exactly the item they want, and wait for the sales so the gift will stretch farther.
+Now they don't wait to receive a gift of a gift card, they buy them for themselves!

 Stores and merchants love the gift cards because people buy more of them, and spend more money because of them, often more than the amount of the gift card.
 The average gift card is for $50.
 Somehow people are less fussy about the price if a friend has sprung for the first $50 of the cost.